Bree Van de Kamp: Season 3

-After a six month relationship, Bree marries Orson, but their marriage is troubled by the belief that Orson physically abused his first wife, Alma (Valerie Mahaffey), and murdered her.
+After a six-month relationship, Bree marries Orson, but their marriage is troubled by the belief that Orson physically abused his first wife, Alma (Valerie Mahaffey), and murdered her.
 She becomes overwhelmed with guilt to see Andrew on TV, reduced to living on the streets, and tracks him down only to be rebuffed.
 Shortly after the wedding, Orson persuades Andrew to come home and they reconcile.

-However, the arrival of Orson's mother, Gloria (Dixie Carter), and Alma's return, cause more trouble.
+However, the arrival of Orson's mother, Gloria (Dixie Carter), and Alma's return cause more trouble.
 They drug and rape Orson but Bree intervenes, learning that Gloria murdered Orson's mistress, Monique Polier, so he would stay with Alma.
 Gloria tries to kill Bree but Orson intervenes.
-Gloria has a severe stroke after Orson holds her head under water to get her to let go of the knife she is trying to kill Bree with.
-Orson carries Gloria's body outside and places it next to Alma's body, Alma having died when she fell off the roof of her house while trying to escape to warn Bree about Gloria.
+Gloria has a severe stroke after Orson holds her head under water to get her to let go of the knife with which she is trying to kill Bree.
+Orson carries Gloria's body outside and places it next to Alma's body — Alma having died when she fell off the roof of her house while trying to escape to warn Bree about Gloria.

-Danielle, meanwhile, finds herself pregnant by Edie's nephew Austin McCann (Josh Henderson).
+Danielle, meanwhile, finds herself pregnant by Edie Britt's nephew Austin McCann (Josh Henderson).
 She is sent away so the neighborhood won't learn of her pregnancy and Bree and Orson decide to fake a pregnancy so they can raise Danielle's child as their own.

 Bree is not in episodes 3.16 to 3.22 as she is on honeymoon with Orson and Danielle.
-Bree returns for Gabrielle and Victor's wedding, heavily pregnant or so it seems...
+Bree returns for Gabrielle and Victor's wedding, heavily pregnant, or so it seems...